Synthetixio/SIPs/SCCP/sccp-24.md

 * Inverse crypto: 30bps (0.3%)

 ## Motivation
 Fees chosen by vote in discord.
-Crypto synths deemed to be riskier and generally have higher market fees elsewhere.
-We also hope that lower fees on forex/commodity/equity synths will spur greater adoption/trading volume.
+Crypto synths were deemed to be riskier/less efficient as well as having relatively high fees on other exchanges.
+We chose to lower fees on forex/commodity/equities synths in recognition of the lower spreads/fees in those markets and in hopes of spurring more adoption/trading volume on those synths.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).